 Patrick C. Gilmartin is a Member of the Sills Cummis & Gross Litigation, Mass

 Tort and Product Liability Practice Groups.
-His practice focuses on complex product liability and mass tort/toxic tort suits, banking and credit card-related disputes, and employment law matters.
+His practice focuses on complex commercial disputes, product liability and mass tort/toxic tort suits, banking and credit card-related disputes, and employment law matters.
 Mr. Gilmartin has extensive experience in federal and state litigation and private arbitration involving foreign sovereign governments, medical device and food manufacturers, major municipalities and constituent agencies, public benefit corporations, as well as military contractors and health care